mosip/android-registration-client/docs/design/gps_location.md

         * **Timing**: Permissions are requested immediately before the first packet creation attempt if not already granted.
         * **UI**: The user is presented with the standard system permission dialog.
 No custom pre-prompt is shown.
         * **Denial Handling**: If the user denies permission, GPS capture is skipped for the current packet.
 The permission will be requested again on the next packet creation attempt unless "Don't ask again" is selected.
-        * **Revocation**: If permissions are revoked by the user (e.g., via settings) after packet creation but before submission, the system will detect the lack of permission at the point of access, GPS data will not be captured for subsequent packets.
+        * **Revocation**: If permissions are revoked by the user (e.g., via settings) after packet creation (GPS capture) but before submission, the already captured GPS data is **retained** and attached to the packet.
+It is NOT removed.
+GPS data will not be captured for subsequent packets where permission is missing.
 3. GPS Location Capture:
     * When packet creation is initiated (New Registration, Lost UIN, Update UIN, Applicant Correction), the system automatically fetches current GPS coordinates.
     * Location is captured using high-accuracy GPS mode via Geo-locator service.